South African Legal Research

 Constitution of the Republic of South Africa

 The Constitution of the Republic of South Africa, 1996, was approved by the Constitutional Court (CC) on 4 December 1996 and took effect on 4 February 1997.
 It is a unique and lengthy document that includes rights to housing, health care, food, and water.
-The South African government maintains a constitutional assembly database which includes documentation from the meetings.
-Previous versions of the constitution are also available there.
 We've also included some publications about the history and creation of the South African constitution.
+There are many more books, so be sure to search the online catalog.

 - Constitution of the Republic of South Africa, 1996